 University Professional Ethics Committee

 The university will have a standing Professional Ethics Committee consisting of eighteen faculty members with faculty status.
-The number of members from each degree-granting college or school shall be in proportion to the number of faculty eligible to serve on the committee from the college or school, with all such organizations having a minimum of one member.
+The number of members from each degree-granting college or school should be in proportion to the number of faculty eligible to serve on the committee from the college or school, with all such organizations having a minimum of one member.
+The November snapshot of faculty from the previous year will be used to determine the distribution of open seats among the colleges.
 At least twelve of the committee members shall be tenured faculty.
-The term length for members on the university Professional Ethics Committee shall be three years.
+The term length for members on the University Professional Ethics Committee shall be three years.
 Appointments shall be staggered such that six members are selected each fall.
 If a member is unable to complete their term, a replacement shall be selected from the same college to serve the remainder of the term.
 The Faculty Senate Chair will be responsible for determining which college and what status of faculty member is needed for each open position, and shall coordinate with the faculty senators of that college to fill the position.
+Appointments to UPEC from a given college are subject to review by the Dean of the college, with disagreements between faculty senators and the Dean of a college on a nomination to be appealed to the Provost.
 RHE faculty shall be represented on the committee in proportion to their fraction of total Ohio University faculty.

 For any given case referred to the University Professional Ethics Committee, the chair and Executive Committee of Faculty Senate will select at random six faculty from among the pool of UPEC members who have served on the fewest cases that academic year to serve as an ethics panel, with at least 4 of the members being drawn from the pool of tenured faculty.
 One member will be appointed as chair of the panel.
 All six should be willing and able to serve for the duration of the case.